 See below for additional details.

-- All photo sessions with Santa will be temporarily suspended this year.
+- Also, there will be NO photo sessions with Santa this year.

 What few may realize is that the train serves two very important purposes: to deliver joy and the holiday spirit to thousands of riders and also to deliver food baskets to various charitable agencies throughout the city.

 The train began on the Blue Line in 1992 when a “Season’s Greetings from the CTA” sign was placed on the front of an out-of-service train used to deliver food to various charities.
 Over the years, this holiday tradition has evolved from its modest and humble beginnings to a spectacular, joyous sight to see – in daytime or nighttime.

 Today, as the train pulls into each station, Santa waves to riders from his sleigh on an open-air flatcar carrying his reindeer and decorated holiday trees.

 Each car of the train is wrapped with holiday and seasonal images.
 Thousands of twinkling lights outline the shape of the train and windows, with even more lights running across the tops of the cars.